KGB Museum Riga: The Corner House & its dark history

 Prison cells at the KGB Building in Riga

-After the restoration of Latvia’s independence in 1991, the KGB was declared a criminal organization.
-The KGB Museum Riga is obviously one of the top things to see in Riga due to its historical importance.
+Following Latvia’s restoration of independence in 1991, the KGB was declared a criminal organization.
+The KGB Museum in Riga is undoubtedly one of the top attractions in Riga due to its historical significance.
 Moreover, as a place of remembrance, it is undoubtedly an example of humanity’s atrocities due to political oppression.
 Therefore, a visit is recommended if you happen to travel to Riga.

-Last but not least, I can only encourage you to take the guided tour.
-It deserves every penny and will give you access to rooms you can’t otherwise see.
-Your guide will speak English fluently and will share lots of background info about the former KGB Headquarters in Riga.
+Lastly, I would like to encourage you to take the guided tour.
+It’s worth every penny and will give you access to rooms you wouldn’t otherwise see.
+Your guide will speak English fluently and share a wealth of background information about the former KGB Headquarters in Riga.
 Don’t miss the chance.

 More about Latvia: The House of the Black Heads, Art Nouveau architecture in Riga